Installation guide

 • MSVC compiler (part of Visual Studio)

-• Make for Windows
+• CMake for Windows

 To install from PiPy using pip: